grinnellm/SpawnIndex/README.md

 ## Additional information

-Background information on the spawn index and calculations is in technical report.
+The technical report has background information on the spawn index and calculations.
-Users can read a draft technical report in "tr/Draft.pdf".
+A draft technical report is available here: "tr/Draft.pdf".
-Please do not cite or circulate this draft report.
+Please do not cite or circulate this draft.
 The vignette has an example workflow; build the vignette like so:

-`build_vignettes()`
+`build_vignettes(pkg = "SpawnIndex")`

 and open the file "doc/Introduction.html".